OctopusDeploy/docs/docs/infrastructure/azure/index.md

 ## Creating an Azure Service Principal Account {#azure-service-principal}

 Azure Service Principal accounts are for use with the Azure Resource Management (ARM) API only.
+Configuring your Octopus Server to authenticate with the service principal you create in Azure Active Directory will let you configure finely grained authorization for your Octopus Server.

 To enable your Octopus Server to manage your Azure subscription via a Service Principal account as part of adding an [Azure subscription](#adding-azure-subscription) you need to:

-1. Create an Azure Active Directory registered application (or application registration) and service principal (via the Azure Portal or PowerShell).
+1. Create an Azure Active Directory registered application (or application registration) and service principal (via the [Azure Portal](#create-service-principal-account-in-azure) or with [PowerShell](#create-service-principal-account-with-powershell)).
 2. Allow Octopus to authenticate with Azure using a Service Principal.

-### Create an Azure Active Directory Application and Service Principal
+### Create an Azure Active Directory Application and Service Principal With the Azure Portal {#create-service-principal-account-in-azure}

-Configuring your Octopus Server to authenticate with the service principal you create in Azure Active Directory, will let you configure finely grained authorization for your Octopus Server.
-Creating an Azure Active Directory application and service principal can be done either the [Azure Portal](#create-service-principal-account-in-azure) or with [PowerShell](#create-service-principal-account-with-powershell).

-#### Using the Azure Portal {#create-service-principal-account-in-azure}

-1. Copy your **Azure Active Directory Tenant ID** into the **Tenant ID** field in Octopus.
-This is a GUID and it is found in the Azure Portal by navigating to {{Azure Active Directory,Properties}}.
-Copy the value from the **Directory ID** field, this is your Tenant ID.
+1. In the Azure Portal, navigate to {{Azure Active Directory,Properties}} and copy the value from the **Directory ID** field, this is your **Tenant ID**.
 1. Next you need your **Application ID**.
   - If you have created an AAD registered application, navigate to {{Azure Active Directory,App Registrations}}, click **View all applications**, select the app and copy the **Application ID**.
-  - If you haven't created an registered app, Click **New application registration** and add the details for your app, and click **Save**.
+  - If you haven't created a registered app, Click **New application registration** and add the details for your app, and click **Save**.
 Make note of the **Application ID**.
 1. Generate a one-time password by navigating to {{Settings,Keys}}.
 Add a new password, enter a description, and click **Save**.
-Make note of the displayed password for use in Octopus.
+Make note of the displayed application password for use in Octopus.
 If you don't want to accept the default one year expiry for the key, you can change the expiry date.

-#### Using PowerShell {#create-service-principal-account-with-powershell}
+You now have the following:

+- **Tenant ID**
+- **Application ID**
+- **Application Password/Key**

+Next, you need to configure your [resource permissions](#resource-permissions).

+### Create an Azure Active Directory Application and Service Principal With PowerShell {#create-service-principal-account-with-powershell}

 You can use the PowerShell script below to create the Service Principal.